octetsplicer/LAZYPARIAH/README.md

     -l, --license                    Display license information and exit.
     -u, --url                        URL-encode the payload.
     -v, --version                    Display version information and exit.
+    -D, --fd INTEGER                 Specify the file descriptor used by the target for TCP.
+Required for certain payloads.
+    -P, --pv INTEGER                 Specify Python version for payload.
+Must be either 2 or 3.
+By default, no version is specified.
+    -N, --no-new-line                Do not append a new-line character to the end of the payload.
 ```

 ## Further Notes and Examples